binlecode/example-todo-flask-rest/README.md

 by default, reloader is enabled when debug is enabled.

-to run in terminal console
+To run in terminal console
 ```sh
 python -m flask shell
 ```